Skokie, Illinois

-Skokie (/ˈskoʊki/; formerly Niles Center) is a village in Cook County, Illinois, United States, neighboring the City of Chicago's northern border.
-Its population, according to the 2020 census, was 67,824.
+Skokie (/ˈskoʊki/; formerly Niles Center) is a village in Cook County, Illinois, United States.
+According to the 2020 census, its population was 67,824.
 Skokie lies approximately 15 mi north of Chicago's downtown Loop.
-Its name comes from a Potawatomi word for "marsh."
-For many years, Skokie promoted itself as "The World's Largest Village."
+The name Skokie comes from a Potawatomi word for 'marsh'.
+For many years, Skokie promoted itself as "The World's Largest Village".
 Skokie's streets, like that of many suburbs, are largely a continuation of the Chicago street grid, and the village is served by the Chicago Transit Authority, further cementing its connection to the city.

 Skokie was originally a German-Luxembourger farming community, but was later settled by a sizeable Jewish population, especially after World War II.
-At its peak in the mid-1960s, 58% of the population was Jewish, the largest proportion of any Chicago suburb.
+At its peak in the mid-1960s, nearly 60% of the population was Jewish, the largest proportion of any Chicago suburb.
 Skokie still has many Jewish residents (now about 30% of the population) and over a dozen synagogues.
 It is home to the Illinois Holocaust Museum and Education Center, which opened in northwest Skokie in 2009.

 Skokie has twice received national attention for court cases decided by the United States Supreme Court.
 In the mid-1970s, it was at the center of National Socialist Party of America v.
 Village of Skokie, in which a Nazi group, backed by the American Civil Liberties Union, invoked the First Amendment in an attempt to schedule a Nazi rally in Skokie.
 At the time, Skokie had a significant population of Holocaust survivors.
 Skokie ultimately lost that case, though the rally was never held.

 History

 Beginnings

 In 1888, the community was incorporated as Niles Centre.
 About 1910, the spelling was Americanized to "Niles Center".
 However, the name caused postal confusion with the neighboring village of Niles.
 A village-renaming campaign began in the 1930s.
-In a referendum on November 15, 1940, residents chose the Native American name "Skokie" over the name "Devonshire."
+In a referendum on November 15, 1940, residents chose the Native American name "Skokie" over the name "Devonshire".

 During the real estate boom of the 1920s, large parcels were subdivided; many two- and three-flat apartment buildings were built, with the "Chicago"-style bungalow a dominant architectural specimen.
 Large-scale development ended as a result of the Great Crash of 1929 and consequent Great Depression.
 It was not until the 1940s and the 1950s, when parents of the baby boom generation moved their families out of Chicago, that Skokie's housing development began again.
 Consequently, the village developed commercially, an example being the Old Orchard Shopping Center, currently named Westfield Old Orchard.

 During the night of November 27–28, 1934, after a gunfight in nearby Barrington that left two FBI agents dead, two accomplices of notorious 25-year-old bank-robber Baby Face Nelson (Lester Gillis) dumped his bullet-riddled body in a ditch along Niles Center Road adjoining the St. Peter Catholic Cemetery, a block north of Oakton Street in the town.

 The first African-American family to move to Skokie arrived in 1961, and open-housing activists helped to integrate the suburb subsequently.